AquaAuma/cross-sector_resource_change/README.md

 ## Primary data sources

 -   The ISIMIP data files are not stored on this repository as ISIMIP has its own repository and data policy (see the [ISIMIP open repository and data policy](https://www.isimip.org/gettingstarted/data-access/)).
 For this project, the ISIMIP simulations were obtained by requesting access to the [DKRZ server](https://www.isimip.org/dashboard/accessing-isimip-data-dkrz-server/) in agreement with the project coordinators.
-Additional crop files were accessed on demand by requesting Jonas Jägermeyr.
+-   Additional crop files (observational yield and crop areas) were accessed on demand by requesting Jonas Jägermeyr and are related to the [Jägermeyr et al. (2021) publication](https://doi.org/10.1038/s43016-021-00400-y)
 -   The EEZ land union shapefile is open access and available on the [marine regions website](https://www.marineregions.org/downloads.php), and the most recent version was used (version 3 released in 2020).
 -   The data on regional trade agreements was accessed on the World Trade Organization (WTO) website, and downloaded on April 2024.

-## Processed data access
+## Processed data files

 -   **data/data_processing**: processed data files by sector and aggregation scale